zeplin/zeplin-workbook/README.md

 | Figma [[read more](https://support.zeplin.io/figma-integration/exporting-components-from-figma)]     | Components |
 | XD ⚠️ [_coming soon_] | Symbols  |

-When the team exports their symbols/components from their design tool into Zeplin, you'll be able to easily identify elements that are components.
+When the team export their symbols/components from their design tool into Zeplin, you'll be able to easily identify elements that are components.
 For any element that is a component, you can see a blue header on that element, in addition to a link to that component in the sidebar (_see image below_).

 ![alt text](./img/component.png "Components in Zeplin")